Back Spasms During Pregnancy: Lower, Upper Back Spasms in Early Pregnancy

 • Ensure a proper sitting posture at all times.
 Make sure your back is straight and well supported.
 Don’t cross your legs when you sit.
 Crossing legs will increase pain and reduce circulation in your extremities.

 • Avoid high heeled shoes.
 Always use flat, simple and comfortable foot wear.
-Also see early pregnancy back spasms

 • Make sure your sleeping mattress is firm.
 If not put a hard board bellows the mattress.
-Put a pillow under your knees while sleeping, this will reduce the pressure on your back
+Put a pillow under your knees while sleeping, this will reduce the pressure on your back.

 • Make sure you follow a strict diet.
 A woman gains approximately 10-11 kilograms during the tenure of the pregnancy.
 Make sure you don’t gain more weight, which will increase the burden on your back.